BoD/NyanTrayIntelliJPlugin/README.md

 A lot of people switch to their browser/slack/minesweeper/whatever window while the project is compiling.
 Having a system-wide "ongoing progress" indicator allows to know right away when it's time to go back to work, even from another window or space.

+Also, knowing how much time you spend doing nothing waiting for your IDE may be useful when asking your boss for a more powerful machine ;)

 That's it!